Riskiest Looks at ESPY Awards 2018: G-Eazy, Lolo Jones and More

 Based on the ESPY Awards 2018 red carpet, fashion is also a competitive sport.

-Hollywood stars also showed up to show out.
+In order to make the most of their spotlight, athletes and Hollywood stars took major risks, stepping out of what we typically see on the red carpet.
 Case in point: G-Eazy.
 The rapper revealed his new blond hair and a different style of suiting at tonight's ceremony.